-Following a hearing if the complaint is proven, the Health and Social Care Professionals Council of CORU may admonish (reprimand firmly) or censure the registrant (express severe disapproval).
-Otherwise it may impose the following sanctions.
+Following a hearing if the complaint is proven, the Health and Social Care Professionals Council of CORU may impose the following sanctions.

 How will a sanction be imposed?

 The CORU Council will decide on the sanction to be imposed and will direct the Registration Board to impose the sanction.
-CORU will then apply to the High Court to confirm the direction to impose the sanctions a-d above, unless the registrant has challenged the direction in the High Court.
+CORU will then apply to the High Court to confirm the direction to impose the sanctions c - f above, unless the registrant has challenged the direction in the High Court.
 If Council decides that admonishment or censure is appropriate then it is not necessary for an application to be made to the High Court.

 Who will CORU inform if a sanction is imposed?